Contact Us: Office Hotline:+2349029477510, Warehouse Hotline: +234-8054984128

 What is this sunshine vitamin all about?

+Nutritional health benefits of Vitamin D & Magnesium Supplements are basic for rich health.
 Over the last decade, there have been over 2000 published articles reporting on vitamin D clinical research.
 While we know some of the unique functions of vitamin D, there is emerging research on different aspects of vitamin D effects that are not yet well-understood.

 WHY DO WE NEED VITAMIN D AND WHAT IF WE DON’T GET ENOUGH OF THE SUNSHINE?